Easy Chicken Creole

 In a large skillet, saute onion, green pepper and garlic in oil until tender, stirring occasionally.
 Add flour; cook and stir just until flour starts to brown.
 Stir in tomato paste, broth, sugar, salt and pepper sauce.
 Cook and stir until mixture comes to a boil and thickens.
 Simmer uncovered 5 minutes, stirring occasionally.
 Stir in chicken and season with pepper.
 Heat until hot.
 Serve over hot rice.

-Town and Country Creole Cooking: Traditional and Modern Recipes of Haiti by Betty and Wally Turnbull
+Recipe from Town and Country Creole Cooking: Traditional and Modern Recipes of Haiti by Betty and Wally Turnbull

 Please send contributions for the blog to jodie.eyberg@gmail.com.
 We'd love your recipes, "how we were called to adopt" stories, etc.!